Glucagon Side Effects

 Applies to glucagon: injection powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking glucagon:Less common
+You should check with your doctor immediately if any of these side effects occur when taking glucagon:Less common

 - trouble in breathing